perlaruizaviles/farandula/farandula-java/Readme.md

 Luisa luisaAssistant = Luisa.using(sabre);
 ```

-Once the luisa instance based on certain supplier is created, is possible to make a request using the `findMe[Fligts/Hotels]`method.
+Once the luisa instance based on certain supplier is created, is possible to make a request using the `findMeFlights`method.
 This method returns a `SearchCommand` instance (explained in *models* section) ready to start building the corresponding search (explained in *SearchCommand* section).

 ```
 SearchCommand command = luisaAssistant.findMeFlights();